mahaalkh/Evolution/README.md

 # Evolution
-A simplified version of the evolution game
+A simplified version of the evolution game @credit : Zeina Migeed, Alisson Alder, Maha Alkhairy